pixie-io/docs.px.dev/content/en/04-tutorials/01-pixie-101/07-kafka-monitoring.md

 kubectl -n px-kafka get svc apache
 ```

 To use the application, click on the Order page and scroll to the bottom of the page to select the `"Add Order"` button.
-Any orders added by the order service should soon show up on both the Shipping and Invoicing pages.
+Any orders added on the Order page should soon show up on both the Shipping and Invoicing pages.

 ## Topic-centric Flow Graph